 Students who are ready to start or expand their business may apply to the Accelerator Program.
-The Accelerator Program provides student startups with a board of experienced, successful entrepreneurs, advisors, and investors that help student entrepreneurs grow revenues and profits, stay focused on the right strategic issue, and develop key contacts.
+The Accelerator Program provides student start-ups with a board of experienced, successful entrepreneurs, advisors, and investors that help student entrepreneurs grow revenues and profits, stay focused on the right strategic issue, and develop key contacts.
 Participants receive honest, unfiltered advice and feedback, help with critical business decisions, and lasting results for your business.
-Students are held accountable to key performance indicators and receive real-world perspectives from seasoned mentors and investors.
+Students are held accountable to key performance indicators and receive real-world experiences from seasoned mentors and investors.

 UGA's Next Top Entrepreneur